Skip to Main Content

 Polish Cooking, Belgian Seasons, and the Logic of Cultural Hybridity

-The most useful frame for understanding what happens at Briquet is not nationality or style but rather disposition.
+The most useful frame for understanding Briquet is not nationality or style but rather disposition.
 Polish culinary tradition is rooted in fermentation, preserved vegetables, root-heavy preparations, and a larder logic that treats seasonality not as a trend but as a structural constraint.
 Chef Igor Shalovinsky brings that foundation into a Belgian context where the produce supply is strong and the market culture is embedded.
 The result is a cooking approach that uses Polish instincts on Belgian ingredients, neither purely one nor the other.

 For comparison points outside Belgium, the tension between cultural inheritance and local produce is one that chefs in cities like New York and New Orleans have navigated for decades.
 Le Bernardin and Emeril's represent different resolutions to that same question: how much of your origin do you carry into a new culinary geography, and what does the local context demand in return?
 Briquet's answer leans toward absorption rather than assertion, using Polish sensibility as a filter rather than a flag.